2019-MIT-Environmental-Bioinformatics/Plastic-Project/README.md

 The outputs of each of these files are available in the output directory and are bulleted beneath the script name.
 The corresponding logs are available in the logs directory.

 1. denoising_wrapper.txt
+	* Used to trim read and filter out low quality reads
 	* denoised_outputs/
 		* denoising_stats.qza
 		* representative_sequences.qza
 		* table.qza

 2. visualize_denoised.txt
+	* Allowed us to visualize what the data looked like after trimming to ensure good quality
 	* qiime_vis/
 		* metadata_tabulate.qzv
 		* table_summary.qzv
 		* table_tabulate.qzv

 3. blast_wrapper_silva.txt
+	* Used to assign taxonomy to the representative_sequences.qza using the silva data base (used the version already on the cluster)
 	* silva_blasted_both/
 		* classification.qza

 4. visualize_blasted.txt
+	* Allowed us to generate a bar plot with the different taxa across the samples.
+Can look through multiple taxonomic levels
 	* qiime_vis/
 		* blasted_metadata.qzv

 5. phylogeny_wrapper.txt
+	* Generated a phylogenetic tree based off of the representative_sequences.qza.
+This is used in the diversity metrics.
 	* phylo_tree/
 		* aligned-rep-seqs.qza
 		* masked-aligned-rep-seqs.qza